2013 Indian Premier League final: Playoff stage

 The playoff stage is played according to the Page playoff system and provided Mumbai and Chennai, being the top- and second-ranked teams, with two ways of qualifying for the Final.
-They first faced either other in Qualifier 1 where the winners would qualify for the Final.
+They first faced each other in Qualifier 1 where the winners would qualify for the Final.
 The losers of Qualifier 1 would play against the winners of the Eliminator in Qualifier 2, the winners of which would also qualify for the Final.

 In Qualifier 1, Chennai chose to bat first.
 Both captains wished to bat first and believed the flat pitch and quick outfield would favour batsmen and produce a high-scoring match.
 Chennai's innings began steady before a 140-run partnership between Raina and Hussey boosted their total to 192 for 1.
 They scored 123 runs from the last 10 overs against Mumbai's formidable bowling attack.
 Malinga and Johnson, two of Mumbai's key bowlers, conceded 45 and 40 runs each without taking a wicket.
 Harbhajan, with figures of 0 for 26, was the only bowler to concede less than 9 runs an over.
 The chase started promisingly as Smith propelled them to 86 for 1 after 8 overs.
 Jadeja was then introduced into the attack and took the wickets of Smith, Karthik and Pollard.
 Mumbai did not recover as Bravo helped remove the remaining batsmen, finishing with figures of 3 for 9.
 Mumbai was bowled out in 18.4 overs and lost the match by 48 runs.

 Qualifier 2 was between Mumbai and the Rajasthan Royals.
 Rain delayed the game by an hour but it remained a full-length match.
 Rajasthan captain Rahul Dravid won the toss and elected to bat.
 Both captains wanted to bat, stating it appeared to be a good pitch to bat on.
 Dravid and Ajinkya Rahane provided a solid but slow start to reach 42 without loss after 6 overs.
 Harbhajan then entered the attack and took the wickets of Rahane and Shane Watson, Royals' top scorer of the season, in his first two overs.
 Apart from Dravid, who also fell to Harbhajan for 43 runs, only Stuart Binny and Dishant Yagnik made good scores.
 Yagnik's quick scoring helped Rajasthan get 46 runs from the last 3 overs and finish with 165 for 5.
 Mumbai were confident in their chase as Smith helped them reach 125 for 1 after 14 overs.
 Wickets were then lost at regular intervals but the required rate remained manageable and Mumbai won by 4 wickets with one ball remaining.
 Smith was again the top scorer for Mumbai with 62 runs.